andreterceiro/dio-mobile-meu-tudo--working-with-context-api-in-react-native/README.md

 }
 ```

-Teacher explained that &lt;NavigationContainer&gt; says that the area inside him is navigable and &lt;stack.Navigator&gt; is the navigator
+Teacher explained that &lt;NavigationContainer&gt; says that the area inside him is navigable and &lt;stack.Navigator&gt; is the navigator.